aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 }
 ```

-This version shows the roue mappings with the UseEndpointRoutingResolver middleware.
+This version of our pseudocode shows the route mappings with the UseEndpointRoutingResolver middleware.
 An alternate version could be with the mappings done in the UseEndpointDispatcherMiddleware

 ```csharp